Integral nationalism: Positivist nationalism

-Integral nationalism seeks to recover natural laws by observing facts and drawing upon historical experiences, even if it cannot contradict the metaphysical justifications which constitutes the true foundation for Christians; for positivism, for the Action Française, was by no means a doctrine of explanation, but only a method of ascertainment; it was by observing that the hereditary monarchy was the regime most in conformity with the natural, historical, geographical, and psychological conditions of France that Maurras had become monarchist: "Natural laws exist," he wrote; "a believer must therefore consider forgetting these laws as impious negligence.
+Integral nationalism seeks to recover natural laws by observing facts and drawing upon historical experiences, even if it cannot contradict the metaphysical justifications which constitutes the true foundation for Christians; for the Action Française, positivism was by no means a doctrine of explanation, merely a method of ascertainment.
+Maurras's monarchism was a result of his belief that the monarchy was held in conformity with the natural, historical, geographical, and psychological conditions of France: "Natural laws exist," he wrote; "a believer must therefore consider forgetting these laws as impious negligence.
 He respects them all the more because he calls them the work of eternal Providence and goodness."

 Counter-revolutionary nationalism

 Maurras's nationalism is meant to be integral in that the monarchy is, according to him, part of the essence of the French nation and tradition.
 Royalism is integral nationalism because without a king, all that the nationalists want to keep will weaken first and then perish.